 The feed pump is what pushes the water into the boiler for heating.

-Like with gas powered tank and tankless hot water heaters, burners are where air and fuel combine to create heat.
+Like with gas-powered tanks and tankless hot water heaters, burners are where air and fuel combine to create heat.
 They heat the unit’s heat exchangers.

 A boiler’s heat exchanger consists of heated pipes in a chamber where water is forced through.
 As the water passes by these heated pipes, it absorbs the heat from the pipes and is then piped out through the building as needed.